TysonChickens/PythonCrashCourse_Notes/Chapter_3/Ch3_IntroLists.md

 ## Using Individual Values from a List

 You can use individual values from a list just as you would with any other variable.
-For example, use f-strings to create a message based ona a value from a list.
+For example, use f-strings to create a message based on a value from a list.

 ``` python
 bicycles = ['trek', 'cannondale', 'redline', 'specialized']